KuangjuX/KuangjuX.github.io/index.md

 # KuangjuX

-I'm KuangjuX, a undergraduate in TianJin University, strugging for postgraduate exam.
-My hobby range from Web development to hard core system such as OS, embedded system, distributed system.
+I'm KuangjuX, a undergraduate in TianJin University.
+My interests range from Web development to hard core system such as OS, embedded system, distributed system.
 I like Rust and hope to be a system engineer.

-I'm strugging for postgraduate exam, it's so boring : (
+I'm strugging for postgraduate exam, it's so boring : ( For the propose of preparing for postgraduate exam, Some work and projects will be slowed or stopped, including MIT 6.824 learning and playing with raspberry pi 4.

 If you want to know more about me, you visit my [blog](https://blog.kuangjux.top) and [resume](file/resume.pdf).

 ## Education